terramate-io/terramate/docs/terraform-generation.md

 ```

 We can define the generation of a backend configuration for all
-stacks by defining `export_as_terraform` blocks on the root
+stacks by defining a `export_as_terraform` blocks on the root
-of the project.
+of the project:

-For example, to generate backend configurations for
-all stacks we can add this to the root configuration:

 ```hcl
 export_as_terraform "backend" {